Skip to article frontmatterSkip to article content

 This may be due to an incorrect BASE_URL configuration.
 See the MyST Documentation for reference.

-Deploy to the web
+Deploy to the web - Pyodide

 Dear ImGui Bundle applications can be effortlessly deployed to the web using Pyodide, enabling Python code to run directly in web browsers.
 This capability allows developers to share interactive GUI applications without requiring users to install any software.